ajannamay/organelle-measure/notebooks/overview.md

 - ilastik
 - postprocessing

-Measurement part: the inputs are the
+Measurement part: the inputs are the binary images, the outputs are the csv files.

 Analysis part, the inputs are the csv files, and the outputs are the plots.